WP Ultimate CSV Importer supports three multilingual plugins.

 - Upload your CSV file in any of the four methods of Import.

-- After uploading, choose your post type from ‘import each record as’ dropdown.
+- After uploading, choose your post type from the ‘import each record as’ dropdown.

 - Click Continue.